bessagroup/f3dasm/docs/source/rst_doc_files/classes/design/domain.rst

 .. _domain:

-The :class:`~f3dasm.design.Domain` is a set of :class:`f3dasm.design.Parameter` instances that make up the feasible search space.
+The :class:`~f3dasm.design.Domain` is a set of parameter instances that make up the feasible search space.

 .. image:: ../../../img/f3dasm-domain.png
     :width: 100%